 Under the terms and conditions of the OSC Recognition Orders, TSX Inc., CDS, CDS Clearing and Alpha Exchange are required to meet specified financial viability tests to ensure that each exchange or clearing agency maintains sufficient financial resources to properly perform its functions.
 The AMF has also imposed financial viability ratios on MX, CDS and CDS Clearing.
-Those financial ratios are discussed in our 2012 MD&A under the headings Managing Capital and Summary of Cash Position and Other Matters on pages 65 and 66 and 62, respectively.
+Those financial ratios are discussed in our 2013 MD&A under the headings "Managing Capital" and "Summary of Cash Position and Other Matters" on pages 62 to 64 and 57, respectively.
 In addition, CDCC must comply with financial ratios agreed upon with the AMF.